technote-space/create-project-card-action/README.md

       - name: Assign issues to project
         uses: technote-space/create-project-card-action@v1
         with:
-          project: Backlog
+          PROJECT: Backlog
-          column: To do
+          COLUMN: To do
           repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```